 She currently resides in Raleigh, N.C.

-Ust lives in Raleigh, N.C., with his wife, Jessica, and their son, Gavin.
+Ust lives in Raleigh, N.C., with his wife, Jessica, son, Gavin, and daughter, Sullivan.

 Brooks Webb joined USA Baseball in January 2013 as the director of the 15U National Team program after assisting the organization in a media relations and operations role during the 2012 season.
 In this position, he oversees the USA Baseball 15U National Team and various identification events including the 14U, 15U and 17U National Team East Championships (formerly the Junior Olympics) in Florida.